Standard Model tests with smeared experiment and theory: Two examples

-We continue discussing the subtracted dispersion relation, which ensures convergence of the dispersion relation for rare semileptonic meson decay.
-The proposal is then to reconstruct the interference term using the smearing kernel
+We continue discussing the subtracted dispersion relation, which ensures convergence of the dispersive integral for rare semileptonic meson decay.
+In the $D$-meson rest frame, energy conservation imposes $p_\omega^2\equiv|\bm p_\pi|^2=(M_D-\omega)^2-M_\pi^2$ for the pion momentum.
+We can therefore rewrite the integration over squared momentum transfer $s'=\omega^2-p_\omega^2$ in Eq.~(\ref{eq:dispersive integrals}) into one over $\omega$ as

-which is modelled after the dispersive integrals in Eq.~(\ref{eq:dispersive integrals}) and explicitly depends on the weak phase $\phi$.
-The kernel is centred around the kinematic point $s$, and smears in energy $\omega$ for constant three-momentum transfer $\bm q=\bm p_D=\bm p_\pi$.
-A factor of $2\omega$ in Eq.~(\ref{eq:excluive kernel}) originates from the Jacobian relating the integration measures $d\omega$ in Eqs.~(\ref{eq:exclusice rho+}) and (\ref{eq:exclusice rho-}), and $ds=d(\omega^2-|\bm q|^2)=d\omega^2$ when smearing with the kernel $K_\epsilon(s'-s)$.
-Thanks to the transversality of the photon amplitude, and defining the normalised projector